jtfrey/vscode-shell-proxy/README.md

                         number of backlogged connections held by the proxy socket (see man page for listen(), default 8)
   -B <N>, --byte-limit <N>
-                        maximum bytes read at one time per socket (default 4096 -H <HOSTNAME>, --listen-host <HOSTNAME>
+                        maximum bytes read at one time per socket (default 4096) -H <HOSTNAME>, --listen-host <HOSTNAME>
-                        the client-facing TCP proxy should bind to this interface (default 127.0.0.1; use 0.0.0.0 for all interfaces)
+                        the client-facing TCP proxy should bind to this interface (default 127.0.0.1; 0.0.0.0 => all interfaces)
   -p <N>, --listen-port <N>
-                        the client-facing TCP proxy port (default 0 implies a random port is chosen) -g <WORKGROUP>, --group <WORKGROUP>, --workgroup <WORKGROUP>
+                        the client-facing TCP proxy port (default 0; 0 => random port) -S <SALLOC-ARG>, --salloc-arg <SALLOC-ARG>
-                        the workgroup used to submit the vscode job -S <SLURM-ARG>, --salloc-arg <SLURM-ARG>
-                        used zero or more times to specify arguments to the salloc command being wrapped (e.g.
+                        used zero or more times to specify arguments to the salloc command that launches the backend -g <WORKGROUP>, --group <WORKGROUP>, --workgroup <WORKGROUP>
-                        --partition=<name>, --ntasks=<N>)
+                        the workgroup used to submit the vscode job
 ```

 For the sake of debugging, the `--tee-*` and `--log-file` flags were of critical importance.
 The `--group` and `--salloc-arg` flags removed the hard-coded values present in the original scripts.
+See the [version 2.0.0](#v2.0.0) section in this document for additional information about the site-specific flags and behaviors of the script.

 The script worked:  intercepting the `listeningOn` line and holding it while the listener socket for the TCP proxying was added yielded (with "Enable Dynamic Forwarding" on) the originating connection's being able to connect to the TCP port on the login node.